 Jennifer Churchill is a Postdoctoral Research Associate from Belton, Texas.
 She graduated in 2009 from Texas A&M University with a Bachelor of Science in Biochemistry.
 Jennifer received her Ph.D. in Biomedical Sciences from the University of Texas Graduate School of Biomedical Sciences where she specialized in Human and Molecular Genetics.
 Her Ph.D. work focused on the use of linkage and next-generation sequencing technologies to identify novel autosomal dominant Retinitis Pigmentosa genes.
 Following her Ph.D. defense in December 2013, Jennifer joined Dr. Bruce Budowle’s lab as Postdoctoral Research Associate in January 2014.
 Her work will focus on forensic applications of massively parallel sequencing.
 When not in the lab, Jennifer enjoys spending time with her family and friends.

 Dr. Angie Ambers received her Ph.D. in Molecular Biology from the University of North Texas (UNT) with an emphasis in forensic genetics and human identification.
 Her dissertation involved an investigation of methods (e.g. whole genome amplification, DNA repair) for improving autosomal and Y-STR typing of degraded and low copy DNA from human skeletal remains and environmentally-damaged biological materials.
-Dr. Ambers also has master's degrees in Forensic Genetics from the University of North Texas Health Science Center and another Master's in Criminology from U.T.
-Arlington.
-Her thesis research involved developing and optimizing a DNA-based multiplex screening tool for the separation of fragmented & commingled skeletal remains.
-Since 2005, Angie has been an adjunct instructor on the Denton campus (teaching Genetics, Heredity, and Human Anatomy & Physiology); and in 2008 she developed the curriculum for a course in Forensic Molecular Biology, in which she teaches DNA analysis/methodology to undergraduate students enrolled in the FEPAC-accredited forensic science certificate program.
-Prior to pursuing her doctorate, Dr. Ambers was lead DNA analyst & lab manager of UNT Denton's DNA Sequencing Core Facility for two years, and during that time had the opportunity to work on various ancient DNA projects involving archeological specimens from Greenland.
+Dr. Ambers also has master's degrees in Forensic Genetics from the University of North Texas Health Science Center and in Criminology from the University of Texas at Arlington.
+Her thesis research involved developing and optimizing a DNA-based multiplex screening tool for the separation of fragmented and commingled skeletal remains.
+Since 2005, Dr. Ambers has been an adjunct professor at the University of North Texas (teaching Genetics, Heredity, and Human Anatomy and Physiology).
+In 2008 she developed the curriculum for a course in Forensic Molecular Biology, in which she teaches DNA analysis/methodology to undergraduate students enrolled in the FEPAC-accredited forensic science certificate program.
+Prior to pursuing her doctorate, Dr. Ambers was lead DNA analyst and lab manager of UNT's DNA Sequencing Core Facility, and during that time had the opportunity to work on various ancient DNA projects involving archaeological specimens from Greenland.
 Her latest work has involved DNA testing of various historical human skeletal remains, including those of an American Civil War guerrilla scout, several Finnish World War II soldiers, and unidentified late-19th-century skeletal remains discovered in Deadwood, South Dakota.
 Dr. Ambers is currently a postdoctoral fellow at the IAG, specializing in characterization and identification of historical and archaeological human skeletal remains.

 Carey Davis, Ph.D.
 Candidate